-The ends of the radius and ulna bones come together at the hand to form the wrist, which is formally known as the carpus.
+The distal ends of the radius and ulna bones articulate with the hand bones at the junction of the wrist, which is formally known as the carpus.
 Together with the bones of the palm, these bones form two rows: the distal row, closest to the palm, and the proximal row, closest to the forearm.

 The eight bones of the wrist are:

 - Scaphoid: This bone is on the thumb side of the hand near the radius.

 - Lunate: This bone rests between the scaphoid and triquetrum in the proximal row, near the radius bone.

 - Triquetrum: This small bone is on the pinkie side of the wrist.

 - Pisiform: This small bone is on the palm side, lying in front of the triquetrum.